Swinject/Swinject/Documentation/CircularDependencies.md

 # Circular Dependencies

 _Circular dependencies_ are dependencies of instances that depend on each other.
-To define circular dependencies in Swinject, one or other of the dependencies must be injected through a property.
+To define circular dependencies in Swinject, one of the dependencies must be injected through a property.

 ## Initializer/Property Dependencies